EFSD/JDRF/Lilly European Programme in Type 1 Diabetes Research

 The general goals of the Programme are to:

 This year, the EFSD/JDRF/Lilly European Programme in Type 1 Diabetes Research will accept applications within any area of basic or clinical research related to type 1 diabetes including treatment and monitoring strategies.

 Mechanism of Support and Review

 Research will be supported through the award of grants, each of up to Euro 100,000.
 The duration of each award may be one year or longer, depending upon the needs of the project and as justified in the application.
 EFSD may, on advisement from the Review Committee, recommend an award in a different amount from that requested, but which is considered more appropriate for the proposed studies.

-Applications for an EFSD/JDRF/Lilly grant are invited from single non-profit institutions or groups of such institutions from Europe and associated countries.
+Applications for an EFSD/JDRF/Lilly grant are invited from single non-profit institutions or groups of such institutions from Europe and associated countries (for detailed country list, please see here).
 The principal investigator and any co-investigators must be employed full-time at a non-profit institution and the study must be performed at their place of work.

 Prior to any final decision on funding, and in order to offer applicants the opportunity to benefit from the review process, EFSD reserves the right to request revision of applications in accordance with the recommendations of the Review Committee.